aws-samples/amazon-aurora-labs-for-mysql/docs/reinvent/connect/index.md

 !!! warning "Region Check"
     Ensure you are still working in the correct region, especially if you are following the links above to open the service console at the right screen.

+!!! note
+    Please ignore any console notification titled **Update your Amazon RDS SSL/TLS certificates before March 5, 2020**, you may see in the RDS service console.
+The DB clusters provisioned for this workshop will not persist until that date.

 Take note that the reader node is currently receiving load.
 It may take a minute or more for the metrics to fully reflect the incoming load.